The following terms describe the importance of data secur...

 Normalization, on the other hand, is a database design technique used to structure data in a way that reduces redundancy and ensures efficient data storage and retrieval.
 While normalization is important for database design, it is not directly related to data security in the same way that availability, consistency, and integrity are.

-Which of the following actions is not a source of computer virus? ...
+Which of the following is not an effect of computer virus? ...

-Which of the following statements explains information processing? ...
+Which of the following is an example of qualitative data? ...

-Which of the following factors is not considered when classifying computers? ...
+Which of the following is not considered when classifying computers? ...